23rd September 2008

 After an hour or so, after the last of the feet had stomped by, we moved on.

 The main plaza seems to attract thousands of pigeons much like Kabutar Khana in Mumbai.
-Rhea thoroughly enjoyed approaching them seemingly unthreatening, suddenly launching herself amidst them, and then breaking out into peels of laughter as they, panic stricken, took off.
+Rhea thoroughly enjoyed launching herself at them, and then breaking out into peels of laughter as they - panic stricken - took off.

 We then sauntered over to the nearby Basilica Cathedral.
 Like most buildings in the plaza, Francisco Pizzaro was responsible for laying down the first stone in 1535.
 The cathedral built in the unmistakable baroque style is, well, like any other cathedral with vaulted ceilings and checkerboard floors.
 It does not compare to some of the old churches in Goa.
 Anyway, worth a peek.
 Period.